-Effective 10.1.21 paper Student Billing Statements will no longer be mailed.
-Students are required to log on to their Sabrenet account and view their most recent billing statements and/or view their detailed charges and credits for a specific term via the Finances tab.
-Logging on to view billing and pay charges by the published due date(s) is the responsibility of the student.
+Marian University student billing statements are provided electronically via Sabrenet.
+Paper statements are not mailed.
+Students are required to log on to their Sabrenet account and view their most recent billing statements and/or view their detailed charges and credits for the semester.
+This information can be found under the Finances tab.
+Logging on to view billing and pay charges by the required due date(s) is the responsibility of the student.
 Failure to view billing and due dates does not exempt a student from the financial obligation as a result of registering for courses at Marian University.
 Student account balances not paid in full are subject to third party collection action.